John Hackett (British Army officer): Retirement

 After his retirement from the army, Hackett continued to be active in several areas.
 From 1968 to 1975, he was Principal of King's College, London.
 He was the president in 1971 of the Classical Association and in 1973 of the English Association.
 In 1978, he wrote a novel, The Third World War: August 1985, which was a fictionalized scenario of the Third World War based on a Red Army invasion of West Germany in 1985.
 It was followed in 1982 by The Third World War: The Untold Story, which elaborated on the original, including more detail from a Soviet perspective.
 American author Max Brooks cited Hackett's novels as one source of inspiration for his novel World War Z. Hackett also appeared in the documentary In Search of the Trojan War, where he described The Iliad as "a story about the sort of people I know."

 Decorations

-Hackett's (British) military decorations included the Knight Grand Cross of the Bath, Commander of the Most Excellent Order of the British Empire, Distinguished Service Order and Bar, Military Cross.
+Hackett's honours include being appointed a Knight Grand Cross of the Bath, Commander of the Most Excellent Order of the British Empire and Companion of the Distinguished Service Order with Bar, and being awarded the Military Cross.
 His obituary in The Times called him a man of "intellect and prodigious courage."